-Career counselling can help you generate the financial future and lifestyle you desire through improved career decisions.
+Career counselling can help you articulate the lifestyle and well-being you desire through improved career decisions.
 It does that by developing how to understand your career management strategy, your skills, and your strengths.
 With career counselling you recognise the skills that are marketable and transferable strengths, and learn how to refine and routinely use them to grow your professional career, micro-business or side hustle.
 Within limits, it can give you the confidence to choose where and how to apply those skills in support of your career.
-If you are in a relationship, in which both of you value a career, mapping your own values and needs is a first step to working through the inevitable transitions and tensions of having a partner who values their career as much as you do.
+If you are in a relationship, in which both of you value a career, mapping your own values and needs is a first step toward working through the inevitable transitions and tensions of having a partner who values their career as much as you do.

 The benefits of career counselling has been documented by Australian researchers.
 They concluded it works best for clients when career advisers use techniques and skills in specific ways that meet the particular needs of each client.
 My career development method is a systems approach focused on how to use your capabilities to improve your professional performance, or pivot to a new career track, side-hustle or solopreneurship.
 Enlarging how you understand your unique abilities can ease many of life’s stresses.
 It is a great way to get work life balance in your shared career orientated journey.
 It also provides serious support for the networking you need to do to realise the full benefit of your creativity and initiative.

 For career counselling in Perth, this systemic approach to career management strategy is useful when:

 - the stress levels from your current role is debilitating and destroying your life.

 - you want to improve your long-term career resilience, flexibility and agility,

 - the force of circumstances makes it important for you to create a side hustle to complement a sub-optimal role,

 - you need a sounding board to help you through the repeated challenges of being a partner in a dual career couple.